-The Group has issued the financial statements later than required, however the management applied remediation actions during permitted grace period of 30 days and issued the Consolidated Financial Statements on 29 May 2023.
+The Group has issued the Consolidated Financial Statements later than required, however the management applied remediation actions during permitted grace period of 30 days and issued the Consolidated Financial Statements on 29 May 2024.

-The events after the balance sheet date, which relate to the operating environment of the Group are disclosed in the Note 2.
+The events after the reporting date, which relate to the operating environment of the Group are disclosed in the Note 2.